Mspmarvi/T-spline-Lab/README.md

 This code is to build a T-spline surfac eby MATLAB

-how to build a T-spline surface: step 1: build a 3 dimensional matrix with size (n+1)*(m+1)*4  control mesh named (cp if you want), the third dimension means (X,Y,Z,weight) coordinate step 2: Name_of_surface = T_Surface(cp), and now you build a T-spline NURBS surface in T-spine format
+how to build a T-spline surface:

+step 1: build a 3 dimensional matrix with size (n+1)*(m+1)*4  control mesh named (cp if you want), the third dimension means (X,Y,Z,weight) coordinate

+step 2: Name_of_surface = T_Surface(cp), and now you build a T-spline NURBS surface in T-spine format

-there are explanation in code for every functions
+there is an explanation in code for each functions

 examples: